 For Women to enter a mosque, they are not allowed to wear the following:

 - Tank tops

 - Vest tops

-- Short skirts
+- Short skirts (a long skirt is suitable)

 For Men to enter the mosque, they are also required to wear respectful clothing.
 In this case, men should not be wearing: